StevePro7/SegaMasterSystemLinux/myREADME.md

 ###### CHEATS
 - On splash screen, hold joystick down and press button 2 to change default background color.
+- On title screen, hold fire2 to skip intro music.
+Same applies on boss and over screens.
 - In forest screen, press fire2 to "Run away" without risking losing any HPs.

 ###### CREDITS